DhananjaySapawat/Traffic-Density-Estimation/Subtask3: Understanding and analyzing trade-offs/README.md

       - make densityerror
       - ./densityerror "outputtemporal(PthreadNo).txt."(your error will be save in error.txt)

-6.you can run make error and make time command in the terminal of location "analysis/Temporal" to plot the graph of (time vs parameter) and (error vs parameter).
+6. you can run make error and make time command in the terminal of location "analysis/Temporal" to plot the graph of (time vs parameter) and (error vs parameter).

-7.(PthreadNo).png represent the cpu usuage at the time of creating "outputtemporal(PthreadNo).txt."
+7. (PthreadNo).png represent the cpu usuage at the time of creating "outputtemporal(PthreadNo).txt."